 One previously identified candidate is the phosphoinositide-3-kinase, regulatory subunit 1 (PIK3R1, also called p85α), which was induced by GH in mouse adipose tissue and thought to contribute to GH-induced insulin resistance [46].
-In our study it's expression was not different in the acromegaly patients (25% increased, qage=0.23).
+In our study PIK3R1 expression was not significantly different in the acromegaly patients, though it was modestly increased (25% increased, qage=0.23).